Find more garden information

 Powdery mildew is a disease that sometimes affects pumpkins, especially in areas that are wet and humid.
 To avoid problems, "Be strategic," Engelskirchen says.
 "Choose varieties that are resistant to mildew and plant outdoors as early as you can, depending on weather."

-As fruit forms along the vine, you can use supports — such as the Pumpkin Pedestal — to keep fruit off the ground and promote even coloring.
+As fruit forms along the vine, you can use supports — to keep fruit off the ground and promote even coloring.

-More information on pumpkin pests and diseases: Vegetable MD Online, Cornell Cooperative Extension.
+More information on pumpkin pests and diseases: Pumpkin Crop Management, Cornell Cooperative Extension.

 A rich source of pumpkin-growing wisdom can be found right in your neighborhood.
 Make contact with your county cooperative extension service, where there are gardeners who can tell you which varieties are known to perform well in your area — and what pests and diseases to watch for.
 Many enthusiastic pumpkin growers are happy to give advice.
 And, if you're up to the challenge of growing a "giant pumpkin," read the article How to Grow a Giant Pumpkin, which covers the basics.